-Madrid's Museo del Prado houses one of the most impressive collections of European art in Europe, if not the world.
-The world-famous museum can be found in the heart of Madrid and houses paintings and sculptures from the 12th to 19th century.
+The Museo del Prado houses one of the most impressive collections of European art in all of Europe and features paintings and sculptures from the 12th to 19th century.
+The world-famous museum can be found in the heart of Madrid between the Retiro Park and the Paseo del Prado.

-Considered to be one of the greatest art galleries in the world, the Museo del Prado features the single best collection of Spanish artwork from masters such as Velázquez, Francisco de Goya, Titian, Rubens and Bosch.
+Considered to be one of the greatest art galleries in the world, the Museo del Prado features the single best collection of Spanish artwork from masters such as Velázquez and Francisco de Goya as well as Titian, Rubens and Bosch.
 In addition to the thousands of paintings and sculptures on display, the Museo del Prado also exhibits prints, drawings and important historical documents.

 Explore the Museo del Prado

-Situated on the leafy, tree-lined Paseo del Prado, the Museo del Prado can be found close to the centre of Madrid in one of the city's most stunning neighbourhoods.
+Situated on the leafy tree-lined Paseo del Prado, the Museo del Prado can be found close to the centre of Madrid in one of the city's most stunning neighborhoods.
 Originally built on the orders of Charles III in 1785 and designed by architect Juan de Villanueva, the museum was built on a meadow or 'prado', from which it takes its name.